Huahine Travel Guide

 Why Should You Visit Huahine?

-Independent travelers, families, and honeymooners seeking a laid-back and authentic tropical island destination will just love Huahine.
-In this largely undeveloped paradise, you can do as little or as much physical activity as you desire, while easily finding your very own beach for the day.
-Huahine is largely off the mass tourism map.
-You won’t find here any mega-resorts or much maritime traffic as in Bora Bora.
 Together with Maupiti, Huahine is where I personally felt that the South Pacific dream finally came true.
-I loved the fact that I could discover the island at my own pace, explore its ancient temples and appreciate its wild natural beauty every single day.
+I loved the fact that I could discover the island at my own pace, explore its ancient temples and wild natural beauty every day.
 If you are looking for more action, Huahine does offer scuba divers and even surfers the chance to get wet.
-Don’t miss out on the opportunity to explore its beautiful lagoon but do leave plenty of time for recharging your batteries and connecting with the friendly locals!
+Don’t miss the opportunity to explore its beautiful lagoon, but do leave time for recharging your batteries and connecting with friendly locals!

 Huahine Travel Guide Map

 Click on the image to open in Google Maps.
-This map features all the highlights mentioned in this guide.
+This map features all the highlights mentioned in this Huahine guide.

 Facts & Brief History

 The island was one of the first to be colonized by the ancient Polynesians, with evidence of local life dating back to the 9th century AD.
 Huahine appears to have had a rich religious past, with over 200 ancient temples present on the island (called marae).
-Only a few dozens have fully been excavated and restored, with those of the royal families perched high up on the hills.
+Only a few dozen have fully been excavated and restored, with those of the royal families perched high up on the hills.

 These days, Huahine has a population of a little over 6,000.
 They primarily live off agriculture, vanilla farming, and small-scale tourism.